TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 5/Galatians 5.10.md

 ---

-I have confidence to you-ward in the Lord, that ye will be none otherwise minded: but he that troubleth you shall bear his judgment, whosoever he be.
+I have confidence toward you in the Lord that you will think no other way.
+But he who troubles you will bear his judgment, whoever he is.